-01Choose Your Route
+Choose Your Route

 Choose checkpoints that are 5-10 nautical miles apart and are easy to identify.
-Lakes, rivers, towns and other airports are usually easy to spot.
+Lakes, rivers, towns, and other airports are usually easy to spot.
 Over very flat land with less-than-ideal checkpoints, you might need to fly an indirect route to make sure you don't get lost.
 It's important to stay aware of your position at all times, so don't be afraid to plan a deviation from the straight-line path in order to find your way.

 Once you choose your route, plot it out on a VFR sectional map.

-02Get a Weather Briefing
+Get a Weather Briefing

-03Choose an Altitude and Cruise Profile
+Choose an Altitude and Cruise Profile

-You'll want to fly high enough to maintain the required clearance from terrain and obstacles, of course, but you'll want to consider aircraft performance and the ability to find checkpoints from the air, as well.
+You'll want to fly high enough to maintain the required clearance from terrain and obstacles, of course, but you'll want to consider aircraft performance and the ability to find checkpoints from the air as well.

-The performance charts in the pilot operating handbook or pilot information manual for your aircraft can help you determine an altitude and cruise power setting to use to get the best range or best endurance.
+The performance charts in the pilot operating handbook or pilot information manual for your aircraft can help you determine the altitude and cruise power setting to use to get the best range or best endurance.

-04Compute Airspeed, Time and Distance
+Compute Airspeed, Time, and Distance

-05Familiarize Yourself With the Airport
+Familiarize Yourself With the Airport

 If you've ever been stuck at a busy airport without an airport diagram, then you know that it's imperative to keep your situational awareness even after you land.
 If you're unfamiliar with them, large airports can be challenging.
-Taxi instructions can be lengthy and you'll want to know what you're doing when you're surrounded by Boeing 737s and MD-80s.
+Taxi instructions can be lengthy, and you'll want to know what you're doing when you're surrounded by Boeing 737s and MD-80s.

-06Double-Check Your Equipment
+Double-Check Your Equipment

 Make sure you are equipped with survival gear, appropriate clothing for the weather, flashlights, charts, and water.
 And don't forget to charge your iPad.